 - They reduce triglycerides, a type of fat in your blood.

-- They reduce the risk of an irregular heart beat (arrhythmias).
+- They reduce the risk of developing an irregular heart beat (arrhythmias).

 - They slow the buildup of plaque, a substance comprising fat, cholesterol, and calcium, which hardens and blocks your arteries.

 - They help to slightly lower your blood pressure.